threefoldtech/zos/pkg/geoip/README.md

 1. use `geoip.Fetch()`:

-    This method uses 3 paths of geoip, It starts with first path of `geoipURLs` if any error was produced it continues and tries out the next path, REturnes the default unknown location and the error in case it coulnd't receive correct response from all paths.
+    This method uses 3 paths of geoip, It starts with first path of `geoipURLs` if any error was produced it continues and tries out the next path, REturnes the default unknown location and the error in case it couldn't receive correct response from all paths.

 ## Tests